Why do we fund research? And who should be funded?

 The impact of all this has, I believe, not really been understood by key decision-makers.
 The new trends are indeed concentrating research on individuals and, inevitably, a small number of institutions.
 This will tend to shift investment to older city locations hosting older universities.
 Or rather, it will tend to make unlikely the emergence of more research triangle parks like that in North Carolina, which in economic terms is still the most successful model.
 It is also unhitching research funding from the usability of research outcomes, and in particular from any link with local development needs.
 So for example, research concentration in Scotland if done on this basis will tend to undermine any economic development policy that the Scottish government may have in mind, and in particular any not focused on the Central Belt between Glasgow and Edinburgh.

 To say that the purpose of research funding is to produce world class research is well and good.
 But if that’s the logic, then probably nobody should be funding research anywhere other than California, New England, Bangalore and Southern China; certainly there would be little logic in funding research in the UK and Ireland.
 But that would be daft.
-It is time to ask far more searching questions about the purpose of research, and to be much smarter in funding it.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+It is time to ask far more searching questions about the purpose of research, and to be much smarter in funding it.higher education comment below, or link to this permanent URL from your own site.